WELCOME TO SOULPATCH

 This course is for beginner gardeners and those with experience.
 Preparing yourself with gardening and permaculture concepts and questions to share with the groups is helpful but not required.

-Optional: Musical instruments, yoga mat/ props, meditation aides, sacred items to share as part of the ceremonial alter space.
+- Optional: Musical instruments, yoga mat/ props, meditation aides, sacred items to share as part of the ceremonial altar space.

 Where will we camp?